project-forth-works/project-forth-works/Algorithms/XORshift Random-generator/ARM/readme.md

 ### Comparison of Forth vs assembly

-Tested with wabiForth on Raspberry 3b+ @ 1.5 Ghz
+Tested with wabiForth on Raspberry 3b+ @ 1.5 GHz
 Here some simple benchmarks which compare the 1 and 2 seed versions coded in Forth and the 1 seed version in assembly.
 Just to get an idea about execution-speeds.